 This way you can do your own analysis to determine if PMP is worth for you or not.

 Some of you may feel that PMI’s report may be biased because PMI is the governing body for PMP credential.
 So, let us look at some quotes from other independent sources.

 Salary ranges represent a 20-22 percent increase over non-PMP project manager salaries.

 Not earning your PMP is expensive.
 PMPs typically earn $10,000 more a year than their non-PMP counterparts.

-Don’t lose sleep over cost of PMP certification.
-You are losing money by delaying it.
+Don’t lose sleep over the cost of PMP certification.
+You are losing lot of money by delaying it.

 Over To You

-What is your take on overall cost?
+What is your take on the overall cost of doing PMP?
 Is it too high?
 Does potential salary increase justify pursuing this credential?
 Or, do you think there are better ways to get a salary boost?